DevelopersWithPassion/HiveXmlXsdSerde/README.md

 ## How to use
 Lets look into how to use the HiveXmlXsdSerde.
-Create a packaged jar and add jar to classpath To create fat jar run following maven command
+Create a fat jar by running following maven command and add jar to classpath.
 ```
 mvn clean package
 ```